holographicSol/Rad/README.md

 CPM is displayed on the transmitters ssd1306 OLED display and CPM is also transmitted over RF24 intended for the receiver ESP32 to read remotely for remote observation.

+Rad needs a 60 second warm up before actual CPM can be attained unlike other systems that estimate CPM by multiplying (counts) by (log_period / 60 seconds).

 ![plot](./DSC_0000_BURST20240608185435562.JPG)